David Hockney: Printmaking

 Hockney experimented with printmaking as early as a lithograph Self-Portrait in 1954 and worked in etchings during his time at RCA.
+One of his earliest lithographs, Fish & Chip Shop, was given to his local chip shop, the Sea Catch in Eccleshill in 1954.
+It was sold at auction at Christie's in London in 2017, with an estimate of £6,000–8,000.
 In 1965, the print workshop Gemini G.E.L. approached him to create a series of lithographs with a Los Angeles theme.
 Hockney responded by creating The Hollywood Collection, a series of lithographs recreating the art collection of a Hollywood star, each piece depicting an imagined work of art within a frame.
 Hockney went on to produce many other portfolios with Gemini G.E.L. including Friends, The Weather Series, and Some New Prints.
-During the 1960s he produced several series of prints he thought of as 'graphic tales', including A Rake's Progress (1961–63) after Hogarth, Illustrations for Fourteen Poems from C.P.
+During the 1960s, he produced several series of prints he thought of as 'graphic tales', including A Rake's Progress (1961–1963) after Hogarth, Illustrations for Fourteen Poems from C.P.
 Cavafy (1966) and Illustrations for Six Fairy Tales from the Brothers Grimm (1969).

 In 1973 Hockney began a fruitful collaboration with Aldo Crommelynck, Picasso's preferred printer.
 In his atelier, he adopted Crommelynck's trademark sugar lift, as well as a system of the master's own devising of imposing a wooden frame onto the plate to ensure colour separation.
-Their early work together included Artist and Model (1973–74) and Contrejour in the French Style (1974).
-In 1976–77 Hockney created The Blue Guitar, a suite of 20 etchings, each utilising Crommelynck's techniques and filled with references to Picasso.
+Their early work together included Artist and Model (1973–1974) and Contrejour in the French Style (1974).
+From 1976 to 1977, Hockney created The Blue Guitar, a suite of 20 etchings, each utilising Crommelynck's techniques and filled with references to Picasso.
 The frontispiece to the suite mentions Hockney's dual inspiration; "The Blue Guitar: Etchings By David Hockney Who Was Inspired By Wallace Stevens Who Was Inspired By Pablo Picasso".
 The etchings refer to themes in a poem by Wallace Stevens, The Man with the Blue Guitar.
 It was published by Petersburg Press in October 1977.
 That year, Petersburg also published a book in which the images were accompanied by the poem's text.